≪Cherry Blossom Spots≫ Asukayama Park

 Asukayama Park has been popular as a cherry blossom viewing place since the Edo era, there are about 600 cherry trees today, and it is crowded with many visitors at the time of flowering.

-Japanese lanterns are lit in the garden from late March to early April, and you can enjoy the cherry blossoms at night until 21:00.
+Japanese lanterns are lit in the garden from late March to early April, and you can enjoy night cherry blossom viewing until 21:00.

 The monorail “Asuka Park Rail” is provided in the park that is a small hill.
 Because it can be used for free, anyone can climb to the summit of Asukayama easily.